 Enoch Judd had two unmarried daughters and Henry, naturally enough, married one.
 The marriage didn't last long, as news soon reached Enoch that his son-in-law already had a wife.
 Tufts wrote: “Such being the state of things, I though it wise to decamp seasonably, so I left Claremont that very evening.”

 Returning to Lee, he discovered that news of his second marriage had unfortunately reached Lydia.
 She consequently gave him an “uncouth welcome.”

 Tufts robbed another store, for which he received 20 lashes and was clapped in irons.
 But he had hidden some tools in his clothes and escaped.
 Tufts made it a point to accumulate an assortment of lock-picks, saws and small tools that he always hid in his clothes.
 He credits that practice for his many jail breaks over the course of his career.

 Fleeing to Maine, Tufts suffered an injury to his thigh during a game played with a knife.
 The Maine Abenaki healer, Molly Ockett, treated him.
 Living with the American Indians, Tufts again won the heart of a young woman – Polly Susap.
 But Polly’s parents pressed for a wedding, and Tufts preferred not to repeat that particular mistake.
-So, he threw a party for his Indian friends that included five gallons of rum and promised Polly that he would return as soon as possible.
+So, he threw a going-away party for his Indian friends that included five gallons of rum and promised Polly he would return as soon as possible.